daniel5151/clicky/README.md

 - Funky iPod hardware that _hasn't_ been reverse engineered
     - ...this will suck, and unfortunately, It's probably something I'll encounter once I start messing around with RetailOS.

-## Things I won't be tackling off the bat
+## Things probably best left for later

 - USB
     - This seems like a huge rabbit hole of complexity, and is something that probably isn't critical to the iPod's core functions.
 Stubbing things out will probably be fine...